Kruger National Park: Other vertebrates

-Kruger is inhabited by 126 species of reptile, including black mambas, African rock pythons, and 3,000 Nile crocodiles.
+Kruger is inhabited by 114 species of reptile, including black mambas, African rock pythons, and 3,000 Nile crocodiles.
 As yet, knowledge of the densities and distributions of the reptiles, especially on smaller spatial scales, is limited by sampling bias and a strong dependence on the park's public infrastructure is evident.
-Thirty-three species of amphibians are found in the park, as well as 50 fish species.
-A Zambesi shark, Carcharhinus leucas, also known as the bull shark, was caught at the confluence of the Limpopo and Luvuvhu Rivers in July 1950.
+34 species of amphibians are found in the park, as well as 49 fish species.
+A Zambezi shark, Carcharhinus leucas, also known as the bull shark, was caught at the confluence of the Limpopo and Luvuvhu Rivers in July 1950.
 Zambezi sharks tolerate fresh water and can travel far up rivers like the Limpopo.

 Invertebrates

 219 species of butterfly and skipper are native to the park.
 The fastest and most robust of these belong to the genus Charaxes, of which 12 species have been recorded.
 Genera Papilio and Acraea are also well-represented, with about 10 and 15 species respectively.
 The total number of Lepidoptera species in the park is unknown but could be in the order of 7,000, many of which range widely in African savanna.
 The mopane moth in the northern half of the park is one of the best known, and communities outside the park have at times been given permits to harvest their caterpillars.
 The park has a high diversity of termites and 22 genera are known to occur, including the mound-building genera Macrotermes, Cubitermes, Amitermes, Odontotermes and Trinervitermes.
 A new species of woodlouse, Ctenorillo meyeri, has been discovered inside termite nests, east of Phalaborwa and near Mopani Rest Camp.
 It is the first instance of a termitophilous species from the family Armadillidae.
 Many species of mosquito occur in the park, including the Culex, Aedes and Anopheles genera which target mammals.
 A. arabiensis is the most prevalent of the 9 or more Anopheles species in the park, and their females transmit malaria.

 As of 2018, 350 species of arachnids, excluding ticks and mites, are known from Kruger.
 These are mostly true spiders, including 7 species of baboon spider, but also 9 scorpion and 7 pseudoscorpion species, 18 solifugid species (sun and roman spiders), 2 species of harvestmen and 1 species of tailless whip scorpion.